LianaTechnologies/lianaautomation-sitetracking/readme.txt

 For help setting up and configuring Liana Automation, please refer to [LianaAutomation introduction](https://support.lianatech.com/lianaautomation/lianaautomation-introduction.html).

-= Where can I get help or talk to other users about Liana Automation? =

-If you get stuck, you can ask for help.

 = Will LianaAutomation work with my theme? =